 Nadal ‘n tra i porteghi (Christmas at the Old Porticoes) – Segonzano, Trentino – 15th and 16th December 2018.
 Come to the small villages of Stedro and Sabion in Segonzano for two days of Christmas cheer and a night hike to the famous earth pyramids.

-Natale di Fiaba (Fairytale Christmas) – Thiene, Veneto – TBC (usually held over the first two weekends of December) – Over 300 fairytale characters take over the historical centre of Thiene.
+Natale di Fiaba (Fairytale Christmas) – Thiene, Veneto – 1st, 2nd, 8th, and 9th December 2018 – Over 300 fairytale characters take over the historical centre of Thiene.
 Click here to read about the magical creatures of Veneto whom I met at the event a couple of years ago.
 Click here to read about the tasty arrosticini thienesi which are one of the culinary stars of the event.

 Natale e’ Reale – Stupinigi Hunting Hall (Palazzina di Caccia di Stupinigi), Turin, Piedmont – 6th to 23rd December 2018.
 A magical Christmas event where you can visit Santa’s House, admire a large mechanical Nativity Scene, watch theatrical performances, take part in creative workshops, and shop at the Christmas market.